Home - Dinner - Pasta - Creamy Cacio e Pepe Pasta

 How to make it

 • Fun fact: The reason cacio e pepe sauce tends to clump is because of the cheese itself: Pecorino Romano is an aged cheese with a dry, crumbly texture.
-It has a higher melting point than softer cheeses with that have more moisture content, causing the fat and casein to separate over high heat.
+It has a higher melting point than softer cheeses that have more moisture content, causing the fat and casein to separate over high heat.

 More tips: